top of page

 4. Add shredded chicken and noodles; cook according to noodle package instructions until tender.

-5. Stir in leafy greens and cook 2–3 minutes until wilted.
+5. Stir in leafy greens and cook for 2–3 minutes until wilted.

 6. Taste and adjust seasoning as needed.
 Serve hot, garnished with fresh parsley.